 Do you have a hard time finding ways to create WooCommerce variations for your product?
 This in-depth guide will give you all you need to know about setting up a variable WooCommerce product.
 First, we’ll walk you through a variable product and everything you need to know about it.

-Furthermore, we’ll share a fair number of useful plugins that can help you improve your product offerings and displays.
+Furthermore, we’ll share many useful plugins that can help you improve your product offerings and displays.

 Shall we get started?
 Let’s dive right into it!

 What is a WooCommerce variable product?

 To fully understand what a variable product is, there’s one thing you need to do: get a grasp of how many product types WooCommerce has. 👇

 A simple product is the most basic version of a product, and for many people, it’ll do the trick just fine.
 Simple products are physical objects that need shipping and have no options for the customer to choose from regarding their appearance, design, etc. A simple product of such kind can be a book.

 A collection of related products can be bought independently and consist only of simple products.
 A set of six mugs, for example.

 A virtual product does not involve shipping.
 A service, for example.
 A virtual product does not activate the shipping formula in a cart or at the checkout.
 Such a product can be an online course, for example.

 Downloadable products are similar to virtual products.
 After successfully purchasing, the customer will be provided with digital goods like a link via email.
 This is appropriate, for example, for a digital album, photography presets, or a PDF magazine.

 You present an external or affiliate product on your website, but it is marketed elsewhere.
 For example, let’s say you sell knitting products, but you’re promoting some knitting magazines as well.